 Il design of this Chuwi Hi9 Plus LTE It is not innovative but, despite the price range, in the black color turns out to be quite elegant.
-The back cover is made of aluminum of average invoice, which holds a bit 'too many fingerprints.
-Despite this, overall the structure turns out to be solid and without assembly defects.
+The back cover is made of aluminum of medium workmanship, which retains a few too many fingerprints.
+Despite this, overall the structure appears to be solid and without assembly defects.

-La portability it's good because once you put it in your backpack you will not feel it weigh down on your back.
-Using it in one hand, instead, after a while you will feel the weight, but personally I have always kept it with the keyboard attached, which also acts as a stand.
+La portability it is good because once inserted into the backpack you will not feel it weighing on your back at all.
+Using it with one hand, however, after a while you will feel the weight, but personally I have always held it with the keyboard attached, which also acts as a stand.
 To be more precise, the dimensions of the Chuwi Hi9 Plus LTE I'm from 266.2 x 177 x 8.1 millimeters for a weight of approx 500 grams.

-On the upper profile we find the USB Type-C input, the mini-jack input and the dual SIM / SIM + microSD slot, unlike the lower one which is totally empty.
-On the right side there is the volume rocker with the power button, while the left is characterized by magnetic pins for hooking the keyboard.
+On the upper profile we find the USB Type-C input, the mini-jack input and the dual SIM/SIM + microSD slot, unlike the lower one which appears to be totally empty.
+On the right side there is the volume rocker with the power button, while the left is characterized by the magnetic pins for attaching the keyboard.

 The two system speakers reside with the main camera and frontally we find only the selfie camera with the brightness and proximity sensors.